Imagine you’re a Hiring Manager and you've narrowed your search to two applicants:

 - Improving your internal promotion process and focusing on attitude, not experience, in the job search.

 - Increasing the volume of employee referrals.
-Most Hiring Managers say these candidates are a known quantity with verifiable track records that make them attractive as employees.
+These candidates are a known quantity with a trusted reference, and verifiable track records that make them attractive as employees.

 - Going for quality, not quantity, in the candidate hiring pool.
 Creating a smaller but better qualified applicant funnel will increase the hiring yield.
 Cappelli points out that every applicant costs the company money, particularly those that end up ghosting the employer.